proglang/ldgv/README-networking.md

 ## Shutting down after completing all the instructions
 After A finishes the interpretation of their program, A waits until all messages it sent were acknowledged by their communication partners.
 After that, A sends a Disconnect message to all its peers.
 The Disconnect message is needed to avoid rewriting a large portion of the interpreter to annotate each recv expression with their associated output Types.
 Should the Disconnect message not exist, it would be theoretically possible to send a Unit-Type of an exhausted Channel to another communication partner.
 The recipient would now be unknowing whether their new communication partner were still online.

-## Converting between VChans and VChanSerials
+## Making Channels serializable
+Making Channels sendable was one of the biggest focuses of LDGVNW.
-Since VChans can't be serialized directly, they need to be converted into VChanSerials first.
+VChans are Channels that are directly useable by LDGV, but since VChans can't be serialized directly, they need to be converted into VChanSerials first.
 VChans have the following (simplified) architecture:
 `VChan <NetworkConnection> <Used>`

 The contained NetworkConnection has this architecture:

 `NetworkConnection <ReadBuffer> <WriteBuffer> <PartnerID> <OwnID> <ConnectionState>`

 The relevant part, for the conversion to VChanSerials, is found in the NetworkConnection.
-The ReadBuffer contains Values that are not yet handled, while the WriteBuffer contains Values that are not yet acknowledged by the communication partner.
-The implementation of these Buffers is based on the implementation of the Chan types of Haskell, this is also noted and acknowledged in the Buffer module.
+The ReadBuffer contains Values, that are not yet handled, while the WriteBuffer contains Values, that are not yet acknowledged by the communication partner.
+The implementation of these Buffers is based on the implementation of the Chan type of Haskell, this is also noted and acknowledged in the Buffer module.
 The PartnerID and OwnID are strings to identify the logical communication partner, these do not change when sent to another communication partner.
 Lastly, the ConnectionState contains information about whether the connection is an external connection, an internal connection, offline or should be redirected to another communication partner.

 The VChanSerial has the following architecture:

 `VChanSerial <ReadList> <ReadOffset> <ReadLength> <WriteList> <WriteOffset> <WriteLength> <PartnerID> <OwnID> <Address> <Port> <ConnectionID>`

 The ReadList contains the current elements of the ReadBuffer, the ReadOffset contains the logical index of the first element of the ReadBuffer, and the ReadLength is the number of all logical elements in the buffer.
-As an example, let's say 5 Values were received, but the first 3 already were handled, so the ReadList would contain 2 elements, the ReadOffset would be 3 and the ReadLength would be 5.
+For example, let's say 5 Values were received, but the first 3 already were handled, so the ReadList would contain 2 elements, the ReadOffset would be 3 and the ReadLength would be 5.
 The WriteList, WriteOffset and WriteLength behave analogously.
 The PartnerID and OwnID are directly taken from the NetworkConnection and the Address, Port and ConnectionID (from the partner) are taken from the ConnectionState.

 To convert a VChanSerial to a VChan an empty VChan is simply filled with the data provided by the VChanSerial.